 FREDERICK, Md. — South Mountain Creamery, a well-known Frederick County dairy operation, is opening the state’s first farmer-owned restaurant in downtown Frederick next year.

-The restaurant will feature two dining options: the South Mountain Creamery Ice Cream Shop and Hometown Harvest Kitchen at 50 Citizens Way, with a shared dining hall for 200 people, creamery co-owner Tony Brusco said.
+The restaurant at 50 Citizens Way will feature two dining options: the South Mountain Creamery Ice Cream Shop and Hometown Harvest Kitchen, with a shared dining hall for 200 people, creamery co-owner Tony Brusco said.

 “It’s been one of those ideas that we always thought it would be neat to do, but we never thought it would be a reality,” he said.

 The restaurant will further diversify the creamery and local food company, which serves thousands of regional customers through its Hometown Harvest delivery service, providing another outlet for the creamery’s milk and food products.
-Brusco said he envisions the restaurant as “elevated comfort food” and “kind of like the Cracker Barrel, but a step above.”
+Brusco said he envisions the restaurant as “elevated comfort food” — “kind of like the Cracker Barrel, but a step above,” he said.